Platform

 1. Medical

-When it comes to health, fitness, pharmaceutical, or medical ad campaigns, you typically have a very specific target audience.
+You typically have a particular target audience for health, fitness, pharmaceutical, or medical ad campaigns.
 Contextual targeting is all about placing a relevant ad in front of the right person at the right time.

-With a contextual targeting campaign, a pharmaceutical company that provides a drug that can help manage Type 1 Diabetes will be able to ensure their ad is placed alongside content and websites about Type 1 Diabetes.
-This strategy can be duplicated with everything from allergies to orthopedics.
+With a contextual targeting campaign, a pharmaceutical company that offers a drug to help manage Type 1 Diabetes can ensure its ad is placed alongside content and websites about Type 1 Diabetes.
+This strategy can be duplicated for everything from allergies to orthopedics.

 2. Food service

-Catering is directly tied to events and is sometimes treated as an afterthought or entirely forgotten about.
-With contextual targeting, a catering company can ensure that an ad for their services is placed alongside content about wedding receptions, bar mitzvahs, funerals, or birthdays.
+Catering is directly related to events and is sometimes treated as an afterthought or entirely forgotten.
+With contextual targeting, a catering company can ensure that an ad for its services is placed alongside content about wedding receptions, bar mitzvahs, funerals, or birthdays.

 Putting an ad alongside event planning content can serve as a gentle reminder to potential customers (who are already searching) to remember to include catering for their event.